 If the meibomian glands begin to atrophy, they stop producing the necessary oil for the tear film and you may begin to notice symptoms of dryness.
 Dysfunction of the oil-producing glands in your eyelids is the number one cause of dry, irritated eyes, and this condition is only growing in prevalence.
 Defective glands contribute to evaporative eye dryness because without oil, the tear film evaporates much more quickly between blinks.

 So, what do retinol derivatives have to do with your meibomian glands?
-It is well known and well documented that isotretinoin and medications such as Retin-A cause meibomian gland atrophy.
+It is well known and well documented that these cause meibomian gland atrophy.
 Thus far, we are not able to regenerate meibomian glands, so this issue is irreversible.
 This may occur while taking the medication, but it can also occur months or years down the road.
 According to Dr. Laura Periman, we should be recommending that our patients stop using retinols and retinyl derivatives altogether.

 Even in creams and serum, retinoids can cause major damage to the glands.
 When you apply a product containing retinol to your face at night, even if you’re avoiding the area around your eyes, it’s very possible that the product is migrating to your eyelids while you sleep.

 I know this can be difficult for many people to accept, because retinoids are known anti-agers for the skin.
 They work well to prevent wrinkles and smooth out the lines you already have.
 They exfoliate, brighten skin, and can even prevent breakouts by regulating oily skin.
 However, it’s highly recommended that you stop using retinoids altogether due to the destruction they can cause for the meibomian glands.